-I am a fourth year graduate student in condensed matter theory, working with John Chalker.
+I have recently completed by DPhil in condensed matter theory, supervised by John Chalker.
 From Autumn, I will be based in UC Berkeley.

-My research currently focuses on the behaviour of quantum mechanical systems made up from lots of strongly interacting particles.
-Ordinarily one finds standard thermal behaviour (hot water cools down).
-If the system is well-isolated from the environment there is another possibility: many-body localisation.
+My research currently focuses on the behaviour of quantum-mechanical systems made up from strongly interacting particles.
+Ordinarily one finds standard thermal behaviour, but if the system is well-isolated from the environment there is another possibility: many-body localisation.
 Quantum systems in the many-body localised phase evade standard thermalisation.
-This difference in dynamics has signatures in the energy spectrum, and I have been worrying about this over the last year or so [see arXiv:2008.01697 (PRX) and arXiv:2012.11580].
+This difference in dynamics has signatures in energy spectra, which I have been studying for the last year [Phys.
+Rev. X 11, 021051 and Phys.
+Rev. Lett.
+127, 026802].

 Before that I worked on frustrated magnets.
 These systems have many low energy states, a fact with strong implications for the dynamics at low temperatures.
-We developed a hydrodynamic theory for one of them [arXiv:1908.02271 (PRB)] with some interesting departures from the conventional Halperin-Saslow theory.
-Back further still, I worked with a group studying ultracold gases [arXiv:1810.08195 (PRA, Editor's suggestion), see also arXiv:2004.11363 (PRL)].
+We developed a hydrodynamic theory of spin waves [Phys.
+Rev. B 101, 024413] with some interesting departures from the conventional Halperin-Saslow theory.
+Back further still, I worked with a group studying ultracold gases [Phys.
+Rev. A 99, 021601(R), see also Phys.
+Rev. Lett.
+126, 060402].

 Alongside research, I hold a stipendiary lectureship at St. Hugh's college; I have covered courses in mathematical methods, quantum mechanics, statistical mechanics and condensed matter [all for the MPhys].
 I have also tutored and organised the problem classes for quantum field theory [MMathPhys].